core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 ## Group-ETag Option ## {#sec-security-considerations-opt3}

 The Group-ETag Option is of class U for OSCORE {{RFC8613}}.
 Hence, also when Group OSCORE is used between the client and the servers {{I-D.ietf-core-oscore-groupcomm}}, a proxy is able to access the option value and use it to possibly perform response revalidation at its cache entries associated with the servers in the CoAP group, as well as to remove the option altogether before forwarding the group request to the servers.
-When a chain of proxies is used (see {{sec-proxy-chain}}), this also allows each proxy but the last one in the chain to update the option value, to possibly ask the next hop towards the origin servers to perform response revalidation at its cache entries.
+When a chain of proxies is used (see {{sec-proxy-chain}}), this also allows each proxy but the last one in the chain to update the option value, in order to possibly ask the next hop towards the origin servers to perform response revalidation at its cache entries.

 The security association between the client and the proxy MUST provide message integrity, so that further intermediaries between the two as well as on-path active adversaries are not able to undetectably remove the option or alter its content, before the group request reaches the proxy.